amarcosg/sinli/README.md

 Additionaly, `Line` has 2 subclasses, `SubjectLine` and `IdentificationLine` that share a common format for all document types.

 ## SINLI details

+### Transport

+SINLI uses the email as a common transport, but can be also fetched via FTP or other means if the parties agree to do so.

+### Structure

+SINLI documents or messages are text-based, one file each, and line-based.
+There is no special syntax, instead, each line is to be processed separately, and the different fields in each line are split by their byte position in the line.
+Therefore, each field has a fixed lenght.
+In fields where the data has variable lenght, the data is padded with spaces in case of text, and ascii 0 characters in case of numerical fields.

+### SINLI versions

+There are no standard-wide versions in SINLI.
+Instead, each message type has its own version number.
+New versions are meant to be backwards compatible to older clients.
+The standaring committee tries to only add fields at the end of the line, not modifying the lengths or meanings of the existing ones.
+However, they do not commit to it and call for "get what you can" and for a human check before importing to a system.
+We support implementing different versions of a document type and parsing them accordingly, but will only implement older versions in a case by case basis.
+SINLI editors do not like developers implementing old versions because in their opinion, it makes users lazier to update.
+Because of this and other reasons, older versions specifications are not publicly available.